hpe-storage/python-3parclient/docs/installation.rst

 ======================
 .. highlight:: bash

+DO NOT FOLLOW THIS RIGHT NOW.....IT IS NOT ACURATE.
 This document is a placeholder for when we get the driver opensourced.
 DO NOT FOLLOW THIS RIGHT NOW.....IT IS NOT ACURATE.